 Before the big, social media darlings realized that collecting all the photos and videos from live-events would some day drive eyeballs and ad dollars, little ‘ole PicPocket worked out a simple, yet clever way to take the pain and frustration out of aggregating bazillions of related photos.

 We called it “eventsharing” because… <light-bulb>… the focus all along was on events.
 Weddings, family reunions, road-trips, breaking news, insurance claims… any type of ‘event’ around which some number of people would want to group content, media and/or data.

-So while the term “geofence” began its life describing a virtual perimeter that could be used to track who (or what) came and went from any geographic area, we knew there was a lot more we could do with such a powerful concept to make it both useful and entertaining.
+So while the term “geofence” began its life describing a virtual perimeter that could be used to track who (or what) came and went from a warehouse, we knew there was a lot more we could do with such a powerful concept to make it both useful and entertaining.

 But something was missing…

 If we were going to make PicPocket all about events, then it wasn’t enough to know WHERE an event was taking place… we also had to know WHEN!
 And so our journey of self-discovery began…